 So, let’s start with the basics!

 - CBD (short for cannabidiol): A plant-based compound that is well-known for its calming effects.
-CBD or cannabidiol is extracts from hemp and cannabis plants
+CBD or cannabidiol is extracted from hemp and cannabis plants

-- THC (short for tetrahydrocannabinol): It is a plant-based compound that is well-known for its psychoactive properties.
+- THC (short for tetrahydrocannabinol): It is a plant-based compound known for its psychoactive properties.
 THC extracts from cannabis plants

-- Marijuana: It is said to a pieces of dried cannabis plant with high level of THC (tetrahydrocannabinol)
+- Marijuana: It is said to a piece of the dried cannabis plant with a high level of THC (tetrahydrocannabinol)

 - Psychoactive: These are the substances that affect the mind, mental process, or behavior

-- Cannabinoids: These are biologically active chemical compounds that found in cannabis plants
+- Cannabinoids: These are biologically active chemical compounds found in cannabis plants

 - Endocannabinoid system: A sophisticated molecular signaling system found in all vertebrates that in all among other things, the system which allows us to feel the effects of cannabinoids

-- Certificates of Analysis (COA): It is the document that shows all the ways a product meets a list of specifications.
-Typically, it is created by third-party laboratories without any association to the manufacturer of the product, as is the way to ensure the accuracy of marketing claims.
+- Certificates of Analysis (COA): The document shows all the ways a product meets a list of specifications.
+Typically, it is created by third-party laboratories without any association with the manufacturer of the product, as is how to ensure the accuracy of marketing claims.

 - Measurable: It is verifiable.
 It depends on empirical evidence, including numbers and data.